abpframework/abp/docs/en/Blog-Posts/2021-01-14 v4_2_Preview/POST.md

 As mentioned in the previous release post, we've added a *Public Website* application to the startup templates.
 It is configured to authenticate through the IdentityServer with a single sign-on system.

 You can use this application to create a landing page for your actual application or a corporate website for your business.
+An example screenshot:

 ![public-website](public-website.jpg)

 It uses the same *Lepton Theme*, so you can apply [all the styles](https://commercial.abp.io/themes).
 The Public Website has a different layout and also has a different setting for the styling (that can be configured in the *Settings / Lepton Theme* page of the main web application).

+TODO: How to get started?

 ### Easy CRM Blazor UI